Scout Gillett

-Scout Gillett is an American indie folk musician currently signed to Captured Tracks.
+Scout Gillett is an American indie folk singer-songwriter and guitarist currently signed to Captured Tracks.

 History

 Gillett moved from her hometown of Kansas City to Brooklyn in 2017 to pursue a career in music.
-Upon moving to Brooklyn, Gillett engrossed herself in the music scene, playing in various different bands.
-In 2022, Gillett moved to a solo career, signing with the Brooklyn based label Captured Tracks.
+Upon moving to Brooklyn, she engrossed herself in the music scene, playing in various different bands.
+In 2022, Gillett moved to a solo career, signing with the Brooklyn-based label Captured Tracks.
 She released an EP that year titled one to ten consisting of one original song and three covers.
-Later that same year, Gillett announced her debut full-length album.
-The album, no roof no floor, was released October 28.
+Later that same year, Gillett announced her debut full-length album; No Roof No Floor was released on October 28.